VPC Peering Connection Configuration

 To test the Canal connection, simply create a network resource within your VPC.

-For example, you can create a basic EC2 instance, making sure that it belongs to your VPC, and is assigned a static IP address within your VPC's CIDR block range.
+For example, you can create a basic EC2 instance, making sure that it belongs to your VPC, and is assigned a private IP address within your VPC's CIDR block range.

 Then connect to the EC2 instance to install and start an Apache webserver with its default welcome page.

-Configure your EC2 instance's Security Group to allow inbound HTTP traffic on port 80 from 0.0.0.0/0 any source.
+Configure your EC2 instance's Security Group to allow inbound HTTP traffic on port 80 from 0.0.0.0/0 as the source.

 Finally, test that your IoT SIM device is able to view or curl the default Apache webpage using the EC2 instance's private IP address.